Sirillion/smxmenuchangelog/README.md

 - Updated to Quartz v3.0.0.

 ### WORK IN PROGRESS:
+- Currently modding: The Popup Message Box.
-- Currently modding the New Continue Game windows.
+  - Next up: The New Continue Game windows.
+    - Next up: The Generate New World window.
+      - Next up: The Options Menu.